 - If you must bring a device with you, look into a low-cost or loaner tablet or netbook only to access the Internet and NU resources, including email, instead of taking your daily personal devices.
 Loaner devices can easily be wiped after a trip, and can be shared among team members as needed.
 Skype or Google Voice can be used to make phone calls from a loaner tablet or laptop.

-- Portable equipment, such as phones, laptops, flash drives, CDs, PDAs, etc. are especially vulnerable to theft and loss while traveling.
+- Portable equipment, such as cellphones, laptops, flash drives, DVD/CDs, PDAs, etc. are especially vulnerable to theft and loss while traveling.
 They should be kept secure and locked when unattended.

 - Avoid using checked bags for transporting electronic devices.

-- Be wary of devices, such as thumb drives, you may be receive as gifts.
-They could contain malware.
+- Be wary of devices, such as thumb drives, you receive as gifts; they could contain malware.

 - Connect securely to University resources using Northwestern VPN on your laptop, smartphone, or tablet.
 You can also connect securely by using the eduroam network at participating institutions.